kreijack/bombrowser/tests/TESTS.md

 - after the steps above, select the 2nd entry.

 Expected resul #2t: the information of the 2nd selected codes are showed in the right panel

 Passed: [X]

+### Test 1.34 - Status bar
+Test description:
+- insert code 8200% and press ENTER

+Expected result: in the status bar appears the number of the results

+Passed: [X]

+### Test 1.35 - Status bar
+Test description:
+- insert code CODE_INVALID and press ENTER

+Expected result: in the status bar appears the number of the results (0)

+Passed: [X]

+### Test 1.36 - Revision search
+Test description:
+- select from the menu "Search mode->advanced"
+- insert code 8200% and press "Search"

+Expected result: in the status bar appears the number of the results

+Passed: [X]

+### Test 1.37 - Revision search
+Test description:
+- select from the menu "Search mode->advanced"
+- insert code CODE_INVALID and press "Search"

+Expected result: in the status bar appears the number of the results (0)

+Passed: [X]

+### Test 1.38 - Revision search
+Test description:
+- select from the menu "Search mode->advanced"
+- insert code CODE_INVALID and press "Search"

+Expected result: in the status bar appears the number of the results (0)

+Passed: [X]

+### Test 1.39 - Revision search
+Test description:
+- select from the menu "Search mode->advanced"
+- insert code 820017 and press "Search"

+Expected result:
+- in the status bar appears the number of the results (0)
+- in the rusults table, appears the different revisions of the searched code

+Passed: [X]

+### Test 1.40 - Revision search
+Test description:
+- select from the menu "Search mode->advanced"
+- insert code 8200% and press "Search"

+Expected result:
+- in the rusults table, appears the codes which start from 8200..

+Passed: [X]

+### Test 1.41 - Revision search
+Test description:
+- select from the menu "Search mode->advanced"
+- insert code >820000 and press "Search"

+Expected result:
+- in the rusults table, appears the codes greather than 820000

+Passed: [X]

+### Test 1.42 - Revision search
+Test description:
+- select from the menu "Search mode->advanced"
+- insert date-from 2003-06-04 and press "Search"

+Expected result:
+- in the rusults table, appears the codes which have as date from 2003-06-04

+Passed: [X]

+### Test 1.43 - Revision search
+Test description:
+- select from the menu "Search mode->advanced"
+- insert date-from '>2003-06-04' and press "Search"

+Expected result:
+- in the rusults table, appears the codes which have as date from greather than 2003-06-04 (prototype too)

+Passed: [X]

+### Test 1.44 - Revision search
+Test description:
+- select from the menu "Search mode->advanced"
+- insert code >820000 and press ENTER

+Expected result:
+- in the rusults table, appears the codes greather than 820000

+Passed: [X]

+### Test 1.45 - Revision search
+Test description:
+- select from the menu "Search mode->advanced"
+- insert code >820000 and press ENTER
+- select a code

+Expected result:
+- depending the code selected, the right panel "code gui" change their values accordling

+Test description #2:
+- Selected a different code

+Expected result #2:
+- depending the code selected, the right panel "code gui" change their values accordling

+Test description #3:
+- Repeat the test #2 several times

+Expected result #3:
+- the Expected results#2 apply

+Passed: [X]

+### Test 1.46 - Revision search - RMB menu
+Test description:
+- select from the menu "Search mode->advanced"
+- insert code >820000 and press ENTER
+- select a code
+- press the RMB, and select "show latest assembly"

+Expected result:
+- The assembling window is showed. the data reflect the latest code

+Test description #2:
+- repeat the steps above until the RMB press
+- press the RMB, and select "where used"

+Expected result #2:
+- The where used window is showed

+Test description #3:
+- repeat the steps above until the RMB press
+- press the RMB, and select "valid where used"

+Expected result #3:
+- The valid where used window is showed

+Test description #4:
+- repeat the steps above until the RMB press
+- press the RMB, and select "show assembly by date"

+Expected result #4:
+- The "select date" dialog is opened (press cancel and return the previous window)

+Test description #4:
+- repeat the steps above until the RMB press
+- press the RMB, and select "show assembly by date"

+Expected result #4:
+- The "select date" dialog is opened (press cancel and return the previous window)

+Test description #5:
+- repeat the steps above until the RMB press
+- press the RMB, and select "show this assembly"

+Expected result #5:
+- The "assembly window" is showed; the assembly is the one dated with the date from of the selected code

+Test description #6:
+- repeat the steps above until the RMB press
+- press the RMB, and select "show prototype assembly"

+Expected result #6:
+- The "prototype assembly window" is showed

+Test description #7:
+- repeat the steps above until the RMB press
+- press the RMB, and select "copy revise a code"

+Expected result #7:
+- The "select date" dialog is opened (press cancel and return the previous window)

+Test description #8:
+- repeat the steps above until the RMB press
+- press the RMB, and select "edit code"

+Expected result #8:
+- The "edit code" window is showed

+Test description #9:
+- repeat the steps above until the RMB press
+- press the RMB, and select "diff from"
+- press the RMB, and select "diff to"

+Expected result #9:
+- The diff window is showed

+Passed: [X]

+### Test 1.47 - Revision search - RMB menu error
+Test description:
+- select from the menu "Search mode->advanced"
+- insert code >810000 and press ENTER
+- select a code
+- press the RMB, and select "show latest assembly"

+Expected result:
+- An error dialog is showed saying that the item is not an assembly

+Test description #2:
+- repeat the steps above until the RMB press
+- press the RMB, and select "show assembly by date"

+Expected result #2:
+- An error dialog is showed saying that the item is not an assembly

+Test description #3:
+- repeat the steps above until the RMB press
+- press the RMB, and select "show this assembly"

+Expected result #3:
+- An error dialog is showed saying that the item is not an assembly

+Test description #4:
+- repeat the steps above until the RMB press
+- press the RMB, and select "show prototype assembly"

+Expected result #4:
+- An error dialog is showed saying that the item is not an assembly

+Test description #5:
+- repeat the steps above until the RMB press
+- press the RMB, and select "diff from"

+Expected result #5:
+- An error dialog is showed saying that the item is not an assembly

+Test description #6:
+- repeat the steps above until the RMB press
+- press the RMB, and select "diff from"

+Expected result #6:
+- An error dialog is showed saying that the item is not an assembly

+Passed: [X]

+### Test 1.48 - Revision search - RMB menu error
+Test description:
+- select from the menu "Search mode->advanced"
+- insert code >1000 and press ENTER
+- select a code
+- press the RMB, and select "where used"

+Expected result:
+- An error dialog is showed saying that the item is not in an assembly

+Test description #2:
+- repeat the steps above until the RMB press
+- press the RMB, and select "valid where used"

+Expected result #2:
+- An error dialog is showed saying that the item is not in an assembly

+Passed: [X]

+### Test 1.49 - Revision search - search <
+Test description:
+- select from the menu "Search mode->advanced"
+- insert code <5000 and press ENTER
+- select a code

+Expected result:
+- All codes less than 5000 are showed

+Passed: [X]

+### Test 1.50 - Revision search - search !
+Test description:
+- select from the menu "Search mode->advanced"
+- insert code !820001 and press ENTER
+- select a code

+Expected result:
+- All codes less different from 820001 are showed

+Passed: [X]

+### Test 1.50 - Revision search - search =
+Test description:
+- select from the menu "Search mode->advanced"
+- insert code =820001 and press ENTER
+- select a code

+Expected result:
+- Only the code 820001 is showed

+Passed: [X]

+### Test 1.50 - Revision search - search =
+Test description:
+- select from the menu "Search mode->advanced"
+- insert code =820001 and press ENTER
+- select a code

+Expected result:
+- Only the code 820001 is showed

+Passed: [X]